--> Skip to main content

 Limited Edition Lord Shiva-Themed Pen from Swiss Caran d'ache Worth $15000

 Swiss Caran d'ache is known for high quality and high priced writing instruments that are smart in looks and durable in performance – Swiss Quality.
 In 2009, a limited edition 108 fountain pens and 55 roller pens have been created by Caran d'ache to honor Hindu God, Shiva.
 Today, there is a huge interest and vast market for various products based Hindu Gods and other aspects associated with Hinduism.
 Several international brands are tapping into this unexplored market sometimes successfully and sometimes landing in trouble and controversy by hurting the religious sentiments of Hindus.
 This collector’s item has been created by Caran d'ache, in collaboration with the jeweler and artist, Edouard Jud.
 According to Caran d'ache the Shiva-themed pen is Produced entirely by hand in 800 solid silver with a distinctive somber finish, these sumptuous pieces evoke all the mystery and symbolism of the most important figure in the Shaivait tradition.
-Shiva, the personificatio
+Shiva, the personification

 Parivartini Ekadasi Vrat Katha – Story of Parsava Parivartini Ekadashi

 The Parsava Parivartini Ekadasi observed during the waxing phase of moon in Bhadra month is associated with incarnation of Lord Vamana of Lord Vishnu and also with sleep of Vishnu during Chatur Mas period.
 Parivartini Ekadasi Vrat Katha (Story) extols the glory of the legendary King Bali.
 King Bali was popular on earth for his honesty, compassion, justice and there was all-round prosperity in his kingdom.
 He made the utopia a reality.
 Although born into a family of Demons, King Bali was an ardent devotee of Lord Vishnu.
-His glory and power made Indra (the lord of Demi Gods) weak.
+His glory and power made Indra (the lord of Demigods) weak.
 Soon King Bali overthrew Indra and took over the heavenly kingdom.
 Indra took refuge at the feet of Lord Vishnu.
 Lord Vishnu took the form of Vamana – a dwarf Brahmin and went to the palace of King Bali who was conducting a huge Yajna.
 King Bali was distributing gifts to all gathered there and the young Vamana asked for three steps of land.
 King Bali thought that three steps of land was

 Hindu Temple Choir – Hindus Innovate In United States with New Form of Praying